CalebBell/thermo/README.rst

 not expected to change.
 Documentation and testing are huge strengths, and it is intended to keep up the current quality of both.

-A numer of features have been worked on but are not yet included in this library, not ordered by any priority:
+A number of features have been worked on but are not yet included in this library, not ordered by any priority.

-Phase equilibria according to activity coefficient methods (NRTL, UNIQUAC, Wilson, Van Laar, Margules).
-Functionality has been tentatively created, but is not included due to the lack of coefficient databases.
+Phase equilibria according to activity coefficient methods (NRTL, UNIQUAC, Wilson, Van Laar, Margules): Functionality has been tentatively created, but is not included due to the lack of coefficient databases.
 Suggestions would be very welcome.
-UNIFAC has been tested, but is also ont included due to lack of automatic group contribution assignment.
+UNIFAC has been tested, but is also not included due to the lack of automatic group contribution assignment.

-Rigorous equations of state for excess properties, and phase equilibria.
+Rigorous equations of state for excess properties, and phase equilibria:
 Tested EOSs are PR, LK, VdW, SRK, BWRS, and a few others.
 The holdup here is the determination of analytical expressions for their partial derivatives of mixtures.
-SymPy is imensely helpful, and has been used to successfully obtain specific values of those derivatives at specific points.
+SymPy is immensely helpful, and has been used to successfully obtain specific values of those derivatives at specific points.
 Unfortunately, most listed forms as in Walas (1985) are incorrect.
 If expressions are not eventually found, this will be implemented with numerical derivatives only.

-Fundamental Equations of State.
-The IAPWS-95 model, and that of 20 fluids in "Short Fundamental Equations of State for 20 Industrial Fluids" have been implemented.
+Fundamental Equations of State: The IAPWS-95 model, and that of 20 fluids in "Short Fundamental Equations of State for 20 Industrial Fluids" have been implemented.
 However, they are quite slow in Python - taking 2-10 ms to solve.
 This can be reduced to ~1-2 ms if Cython is used, however, this